dansmith65/FileMaker-LetsEncrypt/README.md

    To have this script run silently, it must also be able to perform fmsadmin.exe without asking for username and password.
 There are two ways to do that:

     1. Add a group name that is allowed to access the Admin Console and run the script as a user that belongs to the group.
-       NOTE: I haven't tested this option yet, so can't confirm it works as described.
     2. Hard-code the username and password into this script. (less secure)
        Add "-u username -p password" at the end of the line containing: `fmsadmin certificate import`